Welcome to our Healthy Holiday Trilogy:

 We’ve found that cumulative effects of high-dose stress chemicals have a different, more long-lasting and harmful impact than if the body produces a lot of little, short bursts of them.
 In other words, even if we have a lot of stress on a regular basis, if we can get a little break in-between the stressors, our body can recuperate.

 Having simple rituals that can provide quick stress relief

 can really be helpful.
 They can provide a break from stress and reduce its harmful effects.
 They can even change your brain to one that thinks more clearly and keeps better focus (see video above and references below).

 Click PLAY and join us.

-Get some proven methods to reduce your stress quickly and effectively during the holidays, and anytime, so that you can get back to having holiday fun.
+I talk more about how stress works.
+I’ll also give you some proven methods to reduce your stress quickly and effectively during the holidays, and anytime, so that you can get back to having holiday fun.

 I’m also sharing one of my own unique creations – the manifestation meditation.

 Try it!
 It can help you to have a very positive day.